plabayo/rama/README.md

 | 💌 | [Ulixee](https://github.com/ulixee) | (Browser Profile Data)

 > (*) we no longer depend upon `tower` directly, and instead
-> have made a permanent fork of it, avaialble at: <https://github.com/plabayo/tower-async>
+> have made a permanent fork of it, available at: <https://github.com/plabayo/tower-async>

 ## FAQ